HarvestProfit/react-native-rectangle-scanner/README.md

 you will also need to install `react-native-svg`, which is used for drawing the detected rectangle over the camera view.

-This package can be ran on a simulator, android simulators work a bit better, iOS simulators will simply return `false` for `hasCamera` in the onDeviceSetup callback.

 ### iOS Only

 CocoaPods on iOS needs this extra step: